moirahartigan/Portfolio-2---Alien-Memory-Game/README.md

   * Yes - works as expected.

 All user stories have been fullfilled from the original targets.
 The game functions are all working with no issues found.

+Furthermore the game has been tested by my younger children whom are aged 5 and 6.
+They were able to play the game without instruction from an adult which was one of the core goals of the design.
+Other adult friends and family also tried the game on their personal devices to comfirm responsiveness but all reported to have enjoyed playing this game.

 ## Problems Encountered
 * Initially I considered using bootstrap to create my win message modal, however I decided against this and built the modal in the html file using a simple content division element.
 Once I had completed this and added the display: none attribute to the css class, the modal failed to appear on the screen.